First-Class Plugin Architecture

 TablePurpose

-notePrimary knowledge unit — title, content (Markdown), parent, map
+notePrimary knowledge unit — title, hierarchy (parent, path, depth), importance, difficulty

 mapLogical grouping container for notes